circleci/circleci-docs/jekyll/_cci2/build-processing.md

 ### Pipelines with 2.0 Configuration
 {:.no_toc}

 When using 2.0 configuration in combination with pipelines, CircleCI will inject the `CIRCLE_COMPARE_URL` environment variable into all jobs for backwards compatibility.
-This environment variable is generated in a different way than the one that is available in legacy jobs, and is not always available.

-It is not injected when there is no meaningful previous revision, which includes the first push of commits to an empty repository, and when a new branch is created/pushed without any additional commits.
+This environment variable is generated in a different way to the version that is available in legacy jobs, and is not always available – it is not injected when there is no meaningful previous revision, for example, on the first push of commits to an empty repository, or when a new branch is created/pushed without any additional commits.

 ## Opting In to Pipelines on a Branch

-There are two main ways of trying out pipelines on a branch without committing by changing the project-wide setting.
-One of them is by using version 2.1 configuration, the other is by including the `experimental` stanza.
+There are two main ways to try out pipelines on a branch without committing to changing the project-wide setting:

+1. Use version 2.1 configuration
+2. Use version 2.0 configuration and include the [`experimental` stanza](#using-the-experimental-stanza)

-Note that these methods currently apply to webhooks as well as the version 2 "pipeline trigger" API, but not the version 1.1 "job trigger" API yet.
+**Note:** these methods currently apply to webhooks as well as the version 2 "pipeline trigger" API, but not the version 1.1 "job trigger" API yet.
 Support for using the version 1.1 API with pipelines will be announced soon.

 ### Using Version 2.1 Configuration
 {:.no_toc}

-Using configuration version `2.1` will automatically enable the use of pipelines and allow the use of `2.1`-exclusive features, like [pipeline values](https://circleci.com/docs/2.0/pipeline-variables/#pipeline-values).
+Using configuration version `2.1` will automatically enable the use of pipelines and allow the use of `2.1`-exclusive features, for example, [pipeline values](https://circleci.com/docs/2.0/pipeline-variables/#pipeline-values).

 ### Using the `experimental` Stanza
 {:.no_toc}

-Alternatively there is a configuration stanza to enable pipelines using a version 2.0 configuration:
+There is a configuration stanza to enable pipelines using a version 2.0 configuration:

 ```yaml
 experimental: